Probing chiral topological states with permutation defects: Conclusions

 It is interesting to compare our discussion and Ref.~\cite{li_strict_2024}, where the authors show that, for a finite-dimensional Hilbert space, the existence of a nonzero $c_-$ implies that the wavefunction cannot be ``strict area law" entangled.
 That is, there must be an $o(1)$ correction to the entanglement area law $S=\alpha L-\gamma$.
 The ``extended Hilbert space" picture considered in this work violates the assumption of a finite-dimensional local Hilbert space but still has exponentially decaying corrections to the area-law, as can be seen in \eqref{eq: separated-pf}.
 It is thus interesting to ask whether a nonzero $c_-$, or more generally, ungappable edges \cite{levin_protected_2013}, are incompatible with a strict area-law even for infinite-dimensional Hilbert spaces.

-The two main quantities of interest here, $c_-$ and $\sigma_{xy}$, both measure the anomalies of the edge theory: The chiral central charge means that the edge theory cannot be regularized on a 1d lattice, while the Hall conductance means that it cannot be regularized on a 1d lattice while retaining the $U(1)$ symmetry.
+The two main quantities of interest here, $c_-$ and $\sigma_{xy}$, both measure the anomalies of the edge theory.
+The chiral central charge indicates that the edge theory cannot be regularized on a 1d lattice \cite{alvarez1984gravitational, di_francesco_conformal_1997, hellerman2021quantum}, while the Hall conductance signifies that it cannot be regularized on a 1d lattice while retaining the $U(1)$ symmetry.
 It would be interesting to extend our methods to probe additional instances of edge anomalies.
 Importantly, a universal entanglement quantity could be obtained if we replace the action $e^{\mu Q}$ in \eqref{eq: s-mu-n-def} with the action of a $\mathbb{Z}_2$ local symmetry (For $\mathbb{Z}_2$ the universality of the result can be argued along the lines of App.\ \ref{app: topological-invariance}).
 Could this method probe, for example, the gravitational anomaly in $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetric fermionic systems \cite{ryu2012interacting}?
 We can also consider entanglement measures that probe finer structures of symmetry-enriched topological phases, such as the ``higher Hall conductance", which were obtained from partial rotations on a ground-state wavefunction in \cite{kobayashi2024higher}.

 We can further consider the generalization of the entanglement measures defined in this work to broader classes of systems, including gapless ones.
 For example, we found that multi-entropy measures analogous to the LeSME can also be defined for 1+1D CFTs, where they measure the partition functions on tori of modulus $il+p/q$ where $p,q\in \mathbb{Z}$ depend on the chosen entanglement measure, and $l$ can be tuned arbitrarily.
 This result is described in App.~\ref{app: 1+1d lesme}.